mayankcubastion1/RAG_Ingestor/README.md

    ```

 3. Set the required environment variables before launching (or provide them in the sidebar when prompted).
+   The app now loads a local `.env` file automatically at startup via [`python-dotenv`](https://pypi.org/project/python-dotenv/),
+   ensuring secrets such as `AZURE_OPENAI_API_KEY` are available for push ingestion even when not exported globally.

 ## Usage overview